bitextor/bitextor/README.md

 If you are using an apt-like package manager you can run the following command line to install all these dependences:

-`sudo apt install cmake automake pkg-config python3 python3-pip libboost-all-dev openjdk-8-jdk`
+`sudo apt install cmake automake pkg-config python3 python3-pip libboost-all-dev openjdk-8-jdk liblzma-dev`

 Furthermore, most of the scripts in bitextor are written in Python 3.
 Because of this, it is necessary to install Python >= 3.
 All these explained tools are available in most Unix-based operating systems repositories.